muppet9010/factorio-muppet-streamer/README.md

 - Details in JSON string supports the arguments:
     - delay: DECIMAL - Optional: how many seconds the creation of the explosives will be delayed for.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
 This doesn't include the in-flight time.
     - explosiveCount: INTEGER - Mandatory: the quantity of explosives to be delivered.
-    - explosiveType: STRING - Mandatory: the type of explosive, can be any one of: "grenade", "clusterGrenade", "slowdownCapsule", "poisonCapsule", "artilleryShell", "explosiveRocket", "atomicRocket", "smallSpit", "mediumSpit", "largeSpit".
+    - explosiveType: STRING - Mandatory: the type of explosive, can be any one of the base game built-in options: `grenade`, `clusterGrenade`, `slowdownCapsule`, `poisonCapsule`, `artilleryShell`, `explosiveRocket`, `atomicRocket`, `smallSpit`, `mediumSpit`, `largeSpit`, or `custom`.
 Is case sensitive.
+Custom requires the additional options `customExplosiveType` and `customExplosiveSpeed` options to be set/considered.
+    - customExplosiveType: STRING - Mandatory Special: only required/supported if `explosiveType` is set to `custom`.
+Sets the name of the explosive to be used.
+Must be either a `projectile` or `stream` entity type.
+    - customExplosiveSpeed: DECIMAL - Mandatory Special: only required/supported if `explosiveType` is set to `custom`.
+Sets the speed of the custom explosive type in the air.
+Only applies to `projectile` entity type.
+Default is 0.3 if not specified, same as most built in options.
     - target: STRING - Mandatory: a player name to target the position and surface of (case sensitive).
     - targetPosition: OBJECT - Optional: a position to target instead of the player's position.
 Will still come on to the target players map (surface).
 See notes for syntax examples.
     - targetOffset: OBJECT - Optional: an offset position that's applied to the target/targetPosition value.
 This allows for explosives to be targeted at a static offset from the target player's current position for example.
 By default there is no offset set.
 See notes for syntax examples.
 As this is an offset, a value of 0 for "x" and/or "y" is valid as specifying no offset on that axis.